Floods Strand Dozens Of Tourists In Kenyas Maasai Mara - UrduPoint

 The world-famous Maasai Mara, in southwestern Kenya, is a tourist magnet and home to native wildlife including the so-called Big Five -- lions, elephants, rhinos, leopards and buffalo -- as well as giraffes, hippos and cheetahs.

-The Kenya Red Cross said it had rescued 61 people from the camps, more than half of them by air.
+The Kenya Red Cross said it had rescued more than 90 people from the camps, some of them by air.

-"In some camps, tents have been swept away and the Mara bridge, linking the Mara Triangle and the Greater Mara, has been washed away," it said on X.
+"In some camps, tents have been swept away and the Mara bridge, linking the Mara Triangle and the Greater Mara, has been washed away," it said on X, adding later that the floodwaters had "subsided".

+Tourism alongside agriculture and diaspora remittances are Kenya's top foreign exchange earners.

+Revenue from tourism jumped nearly a third in 2023 over the previous year beating the pre-pandemic numbers, the government said in March.

-Tourism minister Alfred Mutua had earlier on Wednesday said "several camps have been impacted" and warned all hotels and camps near rivers within Kenyan parks and reserves to prepare "for potential evacuations."
+Tourism minister Alfred Mutua had earlier on Wednesday said "several camps have been impacted" by the downpour and warned all hotels and camps near rivers within Kenyan parks and reserves to prepare "for potential evacuations."

 The directive came hours after President William Ruto deployed the military to evacuate everyone living in flood-prone areas.

-People living in the affected areas will have 48 hours to move after those who remain "will be relocated forcibly in the interest of their safety," the cabinet said in a statement.
+People living in the affected areas will have 48 hours to move after those who remain "will be relocated forcibly in the interest of their safety," the cabinet said.

 - 'Early warning systems' -